-The most recent ICE exam CVS was completed in 2016.
-The ICE exam is one component of three certification programs.
-The ICE exam is one of:
+The most recent ICE exam content validation study was completed in 2016.
+The ICE exam is one component of the following certification programs.

-- three component exams that lead to the National Entry Level Dental Assistant (NELDA[®]) certification (ICE, Anatomy, Morphology and Physiology [AMP] and RHS exams) - three component exams that lead to the Certified Dental Assistant[TM] (CDA[®]) certification (ICE, RHS and GC exams) - two component exams that lead to the Certified Orthodontic Assistant (COA[®]) certification (ICE and OA exams)
+- National Entry Level Dental Assistant (NELDA®) certification (ICE, Anatomy, Morphology and Physiology [AMP] and RHS exams) - Certified Dental AssistantTM (CDA®) certification (ICE, RHS and GC exams) - Certified Orthodontic Assistant (COA®) certification (ICE and OA exams)

-Earning the ICE certificate of knowledge-based competence demonstrates that the individual meets at least the minimum national standard for knowledge in infection control believed to be a prerequisite to competence.
+Earning the ICE certificate of knowledge-based competence demonstrates that the individual meets the minimum national standard for knowledge in infection prevention and control believed to be a prerequisite to competence.

-The DANB ICE exam is required or recognized as meeting regulatory requirements in Connecticut, Iowa, New Hampshire, New York and North Dakota, and as a component of the CDA certification program in 33 states, plus the District of Columbia (D.C.).
+The DANB ICE exam is required or recognized as meeting regulatory requirements\ in Connecticut, Iowa, New Hampshire, New York and North Dakota, and as a component of the CDA certification program in 33 states, plus the District of Columbia (D.C.).
 Beginning in August 2008, the U.S. Air Force Dental Service (AFDS) incorporated the ICE exam into its dental assisting curriculum.

-Additional requirements may apply.
-Please check with your state's dental board for complete information.
+\Additional requirements may apply.
+Please check with your state's dental board or regulatory body for complete information.